-- Process Library: database of all the business process documentation.
+- Process Library: A database of all the business process documentation.

 All business documentation should be available to employees at all times.
 They should be accessible from any system and anywhere through a central (and secure) server.

-You can use Scribe to document your processes and build your centralized knowledge space.
+Scribe can document your processes and build your centralized knowledge space.
 It’s probably the best way to document a business process and create reference guides.